fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 Click [here](http://jsfiddle.net/fusioncharts/L7vLc9n2/ "@@open-newtab") to edit the above chart.

-> Note: If you have special characters (**?**, **&**, etc.), in your link, make sure that your link is in the URL Encoded format.
+> If you have special characters (**?**, **&**, etc.), in your link, make sure that your link is in the URL Encoded format.
 Every time you click a data plot, FusionCharts Suite XT decodes the link and invokes the URL.
 All server-side scripting languages provide a generic function to URL Encode any string - for example, the `server.URLEncode(strURL)` method in ASP and ASP.NET.

 ### In a new page